OmerHerera/BBB/README.md

 BBB
 ==================

-Simple SPA using Backbone + Browserfy + Bootstrap
+Simple SPA using Backbone + Browserify + Bootstrap

 * B - Backbone
 * B - browserify
 * B - Bootstrap

-This is a simple SPA using Backbone + Browserfy + Bootstrap.
+This is a simple SPA using Backbone + Browserify + Bootstrap.

 In order to start using.